AdaCore/learn/content/courses/advanced-ada/chapters/arrays.rst

 We recommend that you spend some time analyzing this example.
 Also, we'd like to highlight the following aspects:

-- We access a value from a multidimensional array by using commas.
+- We access a value from a multidimensional array by using commas to separate the index values within the parentheses.
 For example:
   :ada:`M (D, H)` allows us to access the value on day :ada:`D` and hour :ada:`H` from the multidimensional array :ada:`M`.